Arno65/TeensyLogger/README.md

       This project was created with XCode 13.4 and Swift 5.0. \
       The project was designed in dark-mode but will run in both modes.

+  The MacOS code is written in Swift with XCode.
+The current version is written for MacOs Tahoe.